 Although chemotherapy can halt the growth of cancerous cells, it can also interfere with the growth of other healthy cells that divide rapidly as part of their normal function.
 For instance, chemotherapy medications might damage the cells that line the mouth or the intestines, or cells that regulate hair growth.
 When these healthy cells are damaged by chemotherapy, patients may experience side effects such as hair loss, digestive problems or mouth sores.
 Moffitt’s team of experts can help patients manage any side effects that might arise, including fatigue, nausea or dehydration.

 Our outpatient chemotherapy services are provided in three convenient locations:

-- The Infusion Center at Moffitt Cancer Center (main campus)
+- The Infusion Center at the Magnolia campus (main campus)

 - Moffitt Cancer Center at International Plaza

-- Richard M. Schulze Family Foundation Outpatient Center at McKinley Campus
+- Richard M. Schulze Family Foundation Outpatient Center at the McKinley campus

 Blood and platelet transfusions, IV antibiotics, pump disconnections, blood draws and other related services are also available.